 Design Made Personal

-The focus of this Interterm course will be on designing personal objects for identified individuals.
+The focus of this Interterm course will be a gift-giving experience where students will work collaboratively to design something for someone whose work sustains the college community.
 IDP 116 is an introduction to design thinking skills emphasizes hands-on, collaborative design driven by user input.
 Students will critique their own and each others’ designs, and review existing technology designs to evaluate how well design principles are guided by the practices of the intended user.
 The class will focus on using qualitative research observations to inspire new approaches to design.
 Students will iteratively design a multimedia approach to framing problems, to communicating ideas, and to exploring the ethical, political, and social implications of design in the world.

 Students in this course will appreciate that a “design” results in social action or interventions that are not limited to new products and new services, but include new experiences and new narratives.

 We will focus on developing the following design thinking mindsets:

 Human-centered – design that is driven by empathy for an articulated “other.”

 Experimental – learning through iteration, learning with materials.

 Collaborative – leadership and joint effort in vision and execution of design tasks.